This blog post is part of a series focusing on media literacy.

-First, the post is about a hot topic.
-Privacy?
-My personal photos?
+The post is about a hot topic: Privacy?
+Personal photos?
 Let’s put aside for a moment that Facebook pictures have already been shared and are therefore not private or personal.
 Good fake posts find an irresistible, hot-button issue to hook us.
 Teach students to get their guard up immediately upon seeing posts designed to rile us up.

-Second, the post is poorly written.
-Punctuation errors, capitalization errors, run-ons and fragments, missing parentheses, and disorganized thoughts are obvious.
-Poor writing should be a tip that we aren’t dealing with a top-notch source.
+The post is poorly written: Punctuation errors, capitalization errors, run-ons and fragments, missing parentheses, and disorganized thoughts are obvious.
+Poor writing should be a clue to help students realize that we aren’t dealing with a top-notch source.

-Fourth, the has bogus legalese.
-You want specifics?
-Here’s the exact statute!
-I guess that looks like a number a statute might have, right?
-But why not check it out?
-Do a web search.
+The post has bogus legalese: You want specifics?
+Here’s the exact statute number!
+I guess that looks like a number a law might have, right?
 And the Rome Statute?
-We all know that, don’t we?
-I mean it came from Rome so it must be real!
+I mean, it came from Rome, so it must be real!
 But why not check it out?
 Encourage students to do a web search.
-In this case, a search reveals that the Rome Statute established the International Criminal Court which handles crimes such as genocide. (https://www.wired.com/story/instagram-copyright-hoax-returns/).
+In this case, a search reveals that the Rome Statute established the International Criminal Court, which handles crimes such as genocide.
+Tell students that they always need to double check and verify.

-Fifth, the post offers a simplistic and silly solution.
-Anytime you are told to copy, paste, or forward, stop.
+The post offers a simplistic and silly solution: Anytime a post says to copy, paste, or forward, STOP.
 Don’t do it.
-Is it likely that pasting something on your timeline will override privacy policies in social media agreements?
-We know that sites have settings.
-You can go into the settings and change who sees your posts, what ads you want to see, what notifications you get, and so on.
+Ever.
+Ask students if it is likely that pasting something on your timeline will override privacy policies in social media agreements.
+Facebook has staff searching through billions of posts to see who has pasted this and these staff will then change the settings of those accounts?
+Think about that for a minute.
+Point out that sites have settings.
+We can go into the settings and change who sees our posts, what ads we want to see, what notifications we get, and so on.
 Perhaps something such as “Go to Settings.
 Click on Privacy.
-Uncheck ‘Allow All’” would be reasonable but “Copy, Paste, and Breathe”?
-Facebook has staff searching through billions of posts to see who has pasted this and then they will change the settings of those accounts?
-Think about that for a minute.
+Uncheck ‘Allow All’” would be reasonable, but “Copy, Paste, and Breathe”?
+Help students understand that privacy issues are real in the world of social media, but let them know there is no simple way to solve those issues.

-As my friend made clear, intelligent people can be sucked into Internet lies.
+As my friend made clear, intelligent people can be sucked into internet lies.
 But all fakes have clues that tip us off.
-Know what to look for.
-If the elements above are in a post, red lights should flash in your brain.
-Think critically.
-Don’t fall for this or similar fakes.
-After all, according to News@4, sharing bogus posts will cause Von willebrand’s Disease so care full is needed.
+Teach students what to look for.
+If the elements above are in a post, red lights should flash in their brains.
+If they think critically, they won’t fall for this or similar fakes.
+After all, according to News@4, sharing bogus posts will cause Von Willebrand Disease, so care full is needed. https://erikpalmerconsulting.com/